 All appropriate paperwork and documents are completed for any child who is excluded for a fixed-term, or who is permanently excluded.
+These records are kept securely.

 It is the responsibility of the Hub Council and Aspire Lead Inclusion Team to monitor the rate of suspensions and exclusions, and to ensure that the school policy is administered fairly and consistently.
 The Hub Council reviews this policy every two years.